Copper Heart Mezuzah + Breaking Glass

 Mezuzah By Gary Rosenthal

 In this elaborate design, twin tubes sit behind a copper heart.
 One holds the mezuzah scroll and the other holds your wedding glass shards.
 A fused glass bead accent finishes the piece.
-The breaking glass was hand made by artist Minna Kositinen.
+The breaking glass is hand made by artist Minna Kositinen.

 7" x 2"